 What Motivates Passive Candidates

-Sometimes, getting to the bottom of a complex problem starts with identifying a simple starting point.
+Sometimes getting to the bottom of the most complex problem starts with the simplest starting point.
 In this case data.
 LinkedIn conducted a poll with two groups of professionals.
 One group consisted of employed professionals and the other with individuals who recently switched jobs.
 Then they asked those who were employed what it would take for them to accept a new job and compared their answers to what actually motivated candidates to change employers.

 While compensation and work-life benefits were high on the motivator list, the reality is greater opportunities for career advancement is tipped the scale as illustrated in the graphic below.